Season Summary: 1993

-Season 1993 marked the end of the playing days at Williamstown of Ian Rickman, Brett McTaggart (184 games) and Billy Swan, while Round announced after the last game that he would be stepping down.
+Season 1993 marked the end of the playing days at Williamstown of Ian Rickman, Brett McTaggart (184 games) and Billy Swan, while Round announced that he would be stepping down as coach.
 Mark Fotheringham also resigned as coach of the Reserves, as did Brian Carrick in the Thirds.
-Rickman had kicked 516 goals in 146 games, placing him third on Williamstown's list of all-time aggregate goalkickers, behind only Ron Todd (672) and Mark Fotheringham (571).
+Rickman had kicked 516 goals in his 146 senior games, placing him third on Williamstown's list of all-time aggregate goalkickers, behind only Ron Todd (672) and Mark Fotheringham (571).
 Swan played 83 games with the Seagulls from 1989 and ended on a VFA total of 302.